hashicorp/terraform/website/source/docs/configuration/syntax.html.md

 ```

 Notice how the top stanza visually looks a lot better?
 By repeating
-multiple `variable` sections, it builds up the `variable` array.
+multiple `variable` sections, it builds up the `variable` list.
 When
 possible, use sections since they're visually clearer and more readable.

 ## JSON Syntax